Flight from Dhaka: An escape that isn’t

-The cabin crew make the usual announcements before take-off, repeatedly asking passengers to switch off their phone.
+The cabin crew make the usual announcements before take-off, repeatedly asking passengers to switch off their phones.
 Yet dozens of hushed voices could be heard from every row, buying a few more seconds, reluctant to cut the connection.
-One last good bye and assurances to loved ones.
+One last goodbye and assurances to loved ones.
 After all, who knows when they’d next be able to speak to their mothers and wives, children and friends?
 It would be a few days at least before they acquire a SIM card in a strange country.
-Maybe they’d borrow the phone from a stranger or newly made acquaintance for a quick check-in.
+Maybe they’d borrow the phone from a stranger or newly-made acquaintance for a quick check-in.

 It was late Thursday afternoon in Dhaka’s Hazrat Shahjalal airport.
 There are three flights scheduled for different cities in the GCC.
 All fully booked.

 Jamal is on a flight headed to Doha, from where he would take a connecting flight to Taif in Saudi Arabia.